pangolinjs/core/README.md

 ## Installation

 For global CLI access install `npm install -g front-end-styleguide-cli`.
-For local installation only run `npm install front-end-styleguide --save-dev`.
+For local installation run `npm install front-end-styleguide --save-dev`.

 ## Project Creation

-Create new project with `front-end-styleguide init`.
+Create a new project with `front-end-styleguide init`.

 *If you didn't install the CLI package you have to run `./node_modules/.bin/front-end-styleguide init`.*